 The Threats tab in rule sets does not always list the same protections, as this depends on whether you are looking at a protection rule set or audit rule set.
-For more information, see the section Defining threat protection rules.
+For more information, see the section Managing vulnerability exploitation.

 Likewise, temporary web access and Wi-Fi card activation can only be managed in a protection rule set.